wp-pwa/worona-wp-plugin/readme.txt

 With Worona you can create for free, in just a few clicks:

 * **A mobile app**: easily turn your WordPress site into a native iOS and Android mobile app and publish it to the app stores.
-If you don't want to deal with this process, we offer a premium service to submit your mobile app to the stores.
+If you don't want to deal with this process, we offer a premium service to submit your Android app to the stores.
 Learn more about it [here](https://www.worona.org/publish/).

 * **[Coming soon] A progressive web app**: serve an app-like version of your site running on any mobile web browser.
-Deliver the best mobile web experience.

 And enable new mobile formats on your WordPress site: